jbowkett/CV/README.md

 Excelian are a consultancy specialising in grid/cloud and big data technologies in the financial services industry.

-* Lead architect for a review of a failing market risk project
+* Lead architect for a review of a failing market risk project.
-* Developer for Lloyds Banking Group - fixed income rates using 29 West Ultra Low Latency messaging bus.
+* Senior Developer for Lloyds Banking Group - fixed income rates using 29 West Ultra Low Latency messaging bus.
-* Leader of the internal development community to mentor other consultants in development best practices and continual learning.
+* Founded and lead the internal development community to mentor ~20 other consultants in development best practices and continual learning.
-* Core contributor to Mache - A Java open source in-memory cache, backed by Cassandra, MongoDB or Couchbase.
+* Core contributor to [Mache][] - A Java open source in-memory cache, backed by Cassandra, MongoDB or Couchbase.
+* Represented the company to potential blockchain partners.
+* Wrote various articles for the tech spark magazine and blog posts on microservices, blockchain, Mache and the developer community.
+* Presented at conferences.
+* Line managed 4 direct reports (each having 2 of their own).

 **September 2014 - December 2014 • Proton Consultant • [Prosperity Capital Management][], London**